PAEA Board of Directors has approved a Code of Ethics for members and leaders of the Physician Assistant Education Association.

 Why has PAEA developed a Code of Ethics?

 As an organization, PAEA is accountable to its membership to demonstrate that it carries out its business in a manner consistent with the best interests of the organization and membership, and in a fair and ethical manner.
 The Code of Ethics was developed to create a formal method of accountability for the organization.

-In general, a code of ethics or other guiding documents are helpful.
-A major impetus for PAEA and other similar organizations to create formal written ethical codes was the Sarbanes Oxley Act of 2002, by which the US congress established protections for shareholders in businesses from accounting errors and fraudulent practices.
-It is the opinion of many that even nonprofit organizations are required to provide annual assessments and verification of the adequacy and effectiveness of key internal controls over financial reporting processes.
+A major impetus for PAEA and other similar organizations to create formal written ethical codes was the Sarbanes-Oxley Act of 2002, by which the US Congress established protections for shareholders in businesses from accounting errors and fraudulent practices.
+Most authorities hold that even nonprofit organizations are required to provide annual assessments and verification of the adequacy and effectiveness of key internal controls over financial reporting processes.
 Irrespective of this legislation, an organizational code of ethics provides a framework and mechanism to support and maintain the best practices of business in an association.

 How does the Code of Ethics apply to faculty and staff of member programs?